Ritikchaudhary26/Almabetter-backend/README.md

 - Fetch specific data from database via a route
 - Update existing subscribers present in the database
 - Delete subscribers from the database
+- Use ThunderClient to add new subscribers, Update or Delete subscribers from the database.

 ## Deployment